Ways to Stay

 Ahead of DR

 40 to 45 percent of Americans diagnosed with diabetes have some stage of Diabetic Retinopathy.
 Whether you’ve been diagnosed with DR or not, there’s a lot you can do right now to help against vision loss.
-Hear about, review , understand , and learn how it is .
+Hear about DR from the experts, review treatment options, understand who can develop the disease, and learn how it is diagnosed and monitored.

 What Is DR?